• Skip to primary navigation

 Just a few steps and a couple hours and you will have a deep and rich Beef Ragu to serve over pasta!
 Let’s get started:

-1. Cut your chuck roast into 3-4 large pieces.
-Season with salt and pepper.
+2. Cut your chuck roast into 3-4 large pieces.
+Lightly pat dry and season with salt and pepper.

-2. grab a large glazed cast iron pot or braising pot (something like a le Creuset or Lodge pot is perfect!).
+Grab a large glazed cast iron pot, Dutch oven, or braising pot (something like a Le Creuset or Lodge Dutch Oven is perfect!).
 Set it over medium heat, add the oil.
 Brown the chuck roast pieces on two sides.
 Remove from the pan and set aside.

-3. Add the onions to the pot and sauté for 10-15 minutes until softened.
+4. Add the onions to the empty pot and sauté for 10-15 minutes until softened.
 Stir in the tomato paste, garlic cloves, fennel seed, dried basil, all spice and red pepper flakes, warm for 2 mins.

-6. Bring the pot to a boil over medium high heat.
+8. Bring the pot to a boil over medium-high heat.
 Then turn to low and pop the lid on.
 Set a timer for 2 hours and 30 minutes.

 Remove the bay leaf and then add the shredded beef to the pot.
 Turn the heat off.
 Taste for additional seasonings.